Situation tense in Jharkhand’s Hazaribag after boy killed in clash | Law-Order

 - India

-Tension gripped parts of Jharkhand's Hazaribag district after a boy was killed during a clash between members of two communities, a senior police officer said on Monday.
+An irate mob torched six vehicles in Jharkhand's Hazaribag district after a boy was killed during a clash between members of two communities.

+Protesters also blocked National Highway No 2 near Barhi - GT road, demanding R 5 lakh in compensation for the family of the teenager besides action against culprits under Mob Lynching Act 2021.
+However the blockade was lifted late in the day after repeated requests by the authorities.

-Rupesh Kumar Pandey, 17, died after allegedly facing assault on Sunday evening at Kariyadpur village in Barhi police station area of the district, Hazaribag Superintendent of Police Manoj Ratan Chothe said.
+Rupesh Kumar Pandey, 17, died after being assaulted on Sunday evening at Kariyadpur village in Barhi police station area of the district during immersion procession after Saraswati Puja, Hazaribag Superintendent of Police.

-Four persons have been arrested for their involvement in the clash, he said.
+''A named FIR has been lodged against 27 persons besides many unknown people.
+So far four arrests have been made while a hunt is on for others.
+Prohibitory orders under section 144 has been imposed in Barhi.

+''Adequate deployment of forces have been done to maintain law and order,'' Superintendent of Police, Hazaribag Manoj Ratan Chothe told PTI.

+The youth was allegedly assaulted near Dulmuha Devi Mandap resulting in his death at Sub Divisional Hospital, Barhi where he was taken in an unconscious condition.

+After the killing, an angry mob torched five two-wheelers and one four wheeler at the spot.

-Chothe, however, insisted that the clash was a fallout of an ''old rivalry'' and no communal interest was involved in it.
+Chothe, however, insisted that the clash was a fallout of an ''old rivalry'' and no communal ill-will was involved in it.

-Given the communally sensitive nature of the district, Internet services have been debarred in the area and some adjoining places for the time being to prevent rumour-mongering, Chothe said.
+Given the communally sensitive nature of the district, internet services have been debarred in the district as also in Koderma, Giridih, Chatra, Ramgarh and Bokaro for the time being to prevent rumour-mongering, Chothe said.

 Some people are trying to link the incident with Sunday’s idol immersion ceremony of Goddess Saraswati, the procession for which was taken out just 30 minutes before the clash broke out, but the two are not connected, the SP maintained.